shreesha345/yt-skip-sponsored/README.md

-# SkipAds: A Project to Skip Sponsored Content in Videos
+# SponsorSkip: A Project to Skip Sponsored Content in Videos

 ## Problem Statement